This page contains information on key concepts related to Binary Authorization.

 Binary Authorization always allows exempt images to be deployed.
 Each project has

-a whitelist of exempt images specified by registry path.
-Images in the
+an allowlist of exempt images specified by registry path.
+Images in the path

-exempt by default, as these contain resources required so that
+default, as these contain resources required so that GKE

-GKE can start a cluster successfully with the default
+can start a cluster successfully with the default policy active.

-The whitelist of exempt images is specified using the
+The allowlist of exempt images is specified using the

 property in the policy YAML file.

-To whitelist all container images whose registry location matches the specified path:
+To allowlist all container images whose registry location matches the specified path:

-To whitelist a specific version of an image by tag:
+To allowlist a specific version of an image by tag:

-To whitelist a specific version of an image by its digest:
+To allowlist a specific version of an image by its digest:

-Global policy evaluation mode is a policy setting that causes Binary Authorization to evaluate a global policy before evaluating the policy that you configure as a user.
-The global policy is provided by Google and exempts a list of Google-provided system images from further policy evaluation.
+Trust all Google-maintained system images causes Binary Authorization to exempt a list of Google-maintained system images from further policy evaluation.
 When you have this setting enabled, images that are required by GKE are not blocked by policy enforcement.
-The global policy is evaluated prior to and in addition to user policy evaluation.
+The system policy is evaluated prior to and in addition to user policy evaluation.

 You can enable or disable this setting using the

 property in the policy YAML file.
-You can view the contents of the global
+You can view the contents of the system

 policy using the following command: